shipstar/presentations/lean_intro/slides.md

 !SLIDE

-## Lean is about saving time and money.
+## Lean is about eliminating waste and lowering risk.

 <br/><br/>
 Don't build something no one wants.